nwcourses/nwcourses.github.io/COM620/week3.md

 The problem is that `AFRAME.registerComponent()`, which is used to register a component we saw above, has to be loaded *before* the A-Frame scene is loaded into memory, and *not* after the page has loaded.
-If it is left until after the page has finished loading, the components will not be recognised and therefore not initialised.
+When the HTML of an A-Frame scene is read by the browser, each component the browser comes across is checked if it is a registered component and if it is, it's initialised.
+If it isn't registered, it's ignored.
+So, if component registration is left until after the page has finished loading, the components will not be recognised and therefore not initialised.

 In this example, we *could* put the `onload` code in a script with a `defer` (because `AFRAME.registerComponent()` is not used)